kailash-manasarovar/statement/docs/timeline/2023/july.md

 ### Girl with a cross on her back

 - I see a picture of a woman wearing a black dress with a cross strap at the back.
-- She has her back to the photographer and appears to be in a studio.
+- She has her back to the photographer and appears to be in a professional studio.
 - I will see this woman again at the checkout at the Carrefour store in Dénia in October 2024.
 - The reference is to the tattoo I have on my back, and that I am a target.